 Murphy’s Law is maddening true; “whatever can go wrong will go wrong.”
 What happens if you lose your job when you are middle-aged?
 That’d probably be a nightmare for many of us who have commitments such as mortgage loans, dependents, car loans, etc. At this stage, you’re likely to have some form of life insurance in place, and it is important to ensure that you have sufficient coverage.
 If not, you should seriously get more information on how you can better insure your life and those that are dependent on you.

 For investors who wants to save smarter

 It is prudent to diversify your investment portfolio with different instruments of varying risks.
 At this stage, you may consider a universal life insurance such as ELASTIQ Whole Life Insurance Savings Plan by Etiqa Insurance.
-ELASTIQ is the first-of-its-kind Whole Life Insurance Savings Plan that offers a guaranteed interest rate of 2.02 % p.a. for the first 3 years, while providing you the flexibility of topping up or withdrawing your funds without penalty and interest clawback after 90 calendar days.
+ELASTIQ is the first-of-its-kind Whole Life Insurance Savings Plan that offers a guaranteed interest rate of 1.80% p.a. for the first 3 years, while providing you the flexibility of topping up anytime and withdrawing your funds without penalty and interest clawback after 90 calendar days.

 Here’s your life hack – you can save towards your dream retirement earlier while enjoying liquidity in your funds given ELASTIQ’s flexibility!
 If no withdrawal has been made from your account for the past 36 policy months, you’ll receive an additional loyalty bonus of 0.3% of the average monthly account value in every 3 years.
 What’s more?
 ELASTIQ provides life insurance coverage for the policyholder.